 Ti Kuan Yin (also spelled Tieguanyin) is a legendary tea from the Fujian province and is one of China's most beloved oolongs.
-This loosely-rolled, lightly-oxidized (almost green) tea yields a pale-gold cup with soft, buttery texture and orchid notes that linger to reveal the leaves' complexity.
+This loosely-rolled, lightly-oxidized (almost green) tea yields a pale-gold cup with a soft, buttery texture and orchid notes that linger to reveal the leaves' complexity.
 As the liquor cools, it reveals a sweet finish of honeydew melons.
 We highly recommend multiple steepings to fully open the hand-rolled leaves whose character will majestically evolve over three or four infusions.
+Harvest: Spring 2018.

 Ti Kuan Yin means 'Iron Goddess of Mercy', and is a reference to a beloved bodhisattva in Buddhism.
 According to legend, Kuan Yin presented this tea in reward to a kind, poor farmer who lovingly maintained her old, dilapidated temple.
 'The key for your future,' she said, 'is just outside this temple.'
 Outside, the farmer found a seedling tea bush.
 After much care, the bush grew rich and full, with thick green leaves.
 The lovely tea from those leaves was shared with and appreciated by all.
 Thus, the magical Ti Kuan Yin oolong came into being.